-How to zoom is the last thing we worry about when we start using Lightroom.
+How to zoom in Lightroom is the last thing we worry about when we start using the program.
 We treat it as a trivial and self-evident process.

 But, if you evaluate your Lightroom editing workflow, you realize it is an intricate multistep process interrupted by an endless number of zooms in and out.